matt-ngo/Multithreaded-HTTP-Server/Load Balancer/README.md

 ##### Goal:
 To create a load balancer that will distribute connections over a set of servers such as the one that implemented in the previous assignment, while ignoring non-responding servers.

-It will use the health check implemented in that assignment to keep track of the performance of these servers and decide which one will receive the incomingconnection.
+It will use the health check implemented in that assignment to keep track of the performance of these servers and decide which one will receive the incoming connection.

 ##### Usage:
 _Parameters_: